j3-signalroom/ccaf_kickstarter-flight_consolidator_app-lambda/README.md

 ![deployment-flow](.blog/images/deployment-flow.png)

-> _**Note: Unlike the open-source Apache Flink, Confluent Cloud for Apache Flink Table API generates SQL rather than low-level code (DataStream API) as found in open-source Apache Flink, and this SQL is what ultimately gets deployed to Confluent Cloud for Apache Flink!**_
+> **Note:** _Unlike the open-source Apache Flink, Confluent Cloud for the Apache Flink Table API generates SQL rather than the low-level DataStream API code found in open-source Apache Flink.
+This SQL is ultimately deployed to Confluent Cloud for Apache Flink!
+The Confluent Flink Table API Python Plugin accomplishes this by converting the code into SQL.
+Therefore, remember that your code does not execute in Confluent Cloud for Apache Flink; it is simply translated into SQL.
+This is why this Lambda deployment flow is recommended, as it streamlines the SQL deployment process._
 ---

 **Table of Contents**